PREPARE FOR THE SAT: READING AND WRITING TEST PRACTICE

 16th Question

-precipitation is evenly distributed.
-The table shows that if baseline precipitation is somewhat concentrated, water use for irrigation will increase only slightly, whereas if baseline precipitation is evenly distributed, water use for irrigation will increase much more—9.0% for surface water and 7.9% for groundwater.
-This difference illustrates the researchers’ conclusion that the amount of additional
+B) If baseline precipitation is somewhat concentrated, water use for irrigation will increase only slightly, whereas it will increase 9.0% for surface water and 7.9% for groundwater if baseline precipitation is evenly distributed.

 Choice A is incorrect because it compares changes in the amount of water being used for irrigation to changes in the amount of water entering aquifers.
 Persad and her colleagues’ conclusion doesn’t focus on changes to the amount of water entering aquifers; rather, the researchers’ conclusion focuses on changes to irrigation output relative to how concentrated or spread out the annual precipitation in an area is.

-an area’s baseline concentration of annual precipitation.
+Choice C is incorrect because it supports only part of Persad and her colleagues’ conclusions.
+According to the text, the researchers concluded that the concentration of precipitation in fewer events will trigger more irrigation but that this change in irrigation output will be highly sensitive to an area’s baseline concentration of annual precipitation.
 The data in this choice support the idea that more irrigation will be needed, but to support the rest of the researchers’ conclusion, additional data from the table are required to show that the increases in water use for irrigation will vary depending on how concentrated or spread out the annual precipitation in an area already is.

-Choice D is incorrect because data in the table indicate no decline in water use for irrigation, showing
+Choice D is incorrect because data in the table indicate no decline in water use for irrigation, showing only increases in the form of positive values.

 Don’t get intimidated by words like Persad, focus on the content that asks conclusion.
 First, look into the table, understand it then skim through the paragraph to conclude.